argietxe/argietxe/README.md

 <br/>background in art & design
 <br/>studied critical and speculative design
 <br/>recently specialized in data analytics
-<br/>currently working on software engeneer
+<br/>currently working on software engineer
 <br/>
 <br/>some projects i've been working on :
 <br/> - ***Sustainable Journeys*** : Visualizing tourism's impact on economies and environments worldwide from 2004 to 2020.